o3de/o3de.org/content/docs/user-guide/features/platforms/android/setting-up-environment.md

 ## Build system setup {#android-setting-build-system}

- Now that you have Android support enabled in Lumberyard, you need to configure the build system to recognize your project and produce Android \(`es3`\) assets\.
+ Now that you have Android support enabled in O3DE, you need to configure the build system to recognize your project and produce Android \(`es3`\) assets\.

 1. Open the file `lumberyard_install_dir\dev\_WAF_\user_settings.options` in a text editor\.